scorreard/scorreard/README.md

 ## Oral presentation 🗣️

-The varaint catalogue pipeline : A workflow to generate a variant catalogue from whole genome sequences
+The varaint catalogue pipeline : A workflow to generate a variant catalogue from whole genome sequences.
-<a href="https://youtu.be/2g2sTMo0J1A">Recording of Solenne Correard talk at the Nextflow summit 2022</a>
+><a href="https://youtu.be/2g2sTMo0J1A">Recording of Solenne Correard talk at the Nextflow summit 2022</a>
 >Nextflow summit 2022, Barcelona, Spain - 2022